Nagar Kirtan

 • Changes to bus routes or stop locations

-Residents are encouraged to check traffic and transit updates before travelling and allow extra time for trips.
+Check traffic and transit updates before you travel.
+Leave extra time for your trip.

 Getting around the city